aabiji/aabiji.github.io/posts/index.md

 # Abigail Adegbiji

-👋 Hey!
-I'm Abigail.

-I'm currently a student who's interested in programming and piano.
+I'm currently a student who's interested in building things with code.
-This is the place where I publish my thoughts.